csci544projectGroup18/DebaterAI/README.md

 Source code of CSCI 544 project.

+# Dataset

+Our dataset can be downloaded [here](https://scale.com/open-av-datasets/oxford).
+There is a csv file `labeled_data.csv`, which is used to train / evaluate our model.

 # How to run

 1. To train our model on the Disgreement dataset, run: